JeffreyDinackus/JeffreyDinackus/README.md

 ### The premise was that we wanted to provide accurate crime statistics for students at our college by scraping the colleges crime DB

-### I scapred my colleges DB, turned it into JSON, did some basic analytics in python and stuck it in a flask app.
+### I scraped my colleges DB, turned it into JSON, did some basic analytics in python and stuck it in a flask app.
 Then I built the HTML and passed the varaibles to the front end which was styled with bulma.
 I also added chatpt integration and a google maps custom made with all of the campuses

 ### My teammate created some graphs with matplotlib for each campuses statistics

 ### All in 24 hours

 ## Easy Asset Allocation Calc

+### A simple utility for calculating your asset allocation knowing only the dollar value of your assets for any number or type of asset.
+Export feature included

 ## My website